Which Startup Funding Options Fit Your Stage and Growth Goals

 By the time a startup reaches Series B, it is focused on accelerating growth and expanding into new markets.
 The average Series B raise is approximately $30 million, which is often allocated to hiring, marketing, and infrastructure development.

+Investors at this stage look for strong market traction, a proven business model, and the ability to scale operations efficiently.
 Some startups look beyond venture funding as they scale.
 Private equity for startups shows how larger investments can support growth, acquisitions, or strategic shifts in later stages.

 5. Series C: Major Growth Initiatives